-At the Court of King Henry has been added to your bookmarks.
+At the Court of King Henry has been saved

 Since Henry Chesbrough’s first book on open innovation was published in 2003, the idea has become a widely accepted model of innovation management.
 It is founded on the theory that companies should become adept at looking beyond their own four walls to trade unused intellectual property and source new ideas from third parties back into their own organizations in order to stimulate their stagnating innovation processes.